-A. To the Department of Justice (including United States Attorney Offices) or other Federal agency conducting litigation or in proceedings before any court, adjudicative or administrative body when it is necessary to the litigation and one of the following is a party to the litigation or has an interest in such litigation:
+A. To the Department of Justice (including United States Attorney official capacity;

+Offices) or other Federal agency conducting litigation or in proceedings before any court, adjudicative or administrative body when it is necessary to the litigation and one of the following is a party to the litigation or has an interest in such litigation:

-DHS or any component thereof; Any employee of DHS in his/her
+1. DHS or any component thereof; 2. any employee of DHS in his/her to represent the employee; or